BenjaminBush/BenjaminBush.github.io/_pages/about.md

 Previously I was a Program Manager at Microsoft in the Bing Ads and Data Security & Privacy teams.

-I completed my undergraduate and graduate degrees at [Washington University in St. Louis](https://wustl.edu/) and had the wonderful opportunity to conduct research under [Dr. Chenyang Lu](https://www.cse.wustl.edu/~lu/).
+I completed my undergraduate and graduate degrees at [Washington University in St. Louis](https://wustl.edu/) during which I had wonderful opportunities to conduct research under [Dr. Chenyang Lu](https://www.cse.wustl.edu/~lu/).

 I enjoy spending time with my partner and our English Springer Spaniel, Huck.
-When I'm not playing with our dog, you can find me running across the various trails in Seattle.
+While Huck and I aren't playing fetch, you can find me running across the various trails in Seattle.